 In the first chapter, John names four people—John the Baptist, Andrew, Philip and Nathanael—who recognize Jesus as the Savior, the One who fulfills the promises of Moses and the prophets.
 It is clearly a struggle to believe at first, at least for Nathanael, but Jesus rewards their recognition by assuring them that they will see "...heaven opened, and the angels of God ascending and descending upon the Son of man" (1: 51).

 John had a special closeness to Jesus.
 As we know, he is referred to as the "beloved disciple," and he is the only one of the four Gospel writers who records two events involving Jesus' beloved Mother.
 The first is the wedding at Cana (2: 1-11) at which Jesus responds to His Mother's concern for the bridegroom by changing water into wine.

 The second is Jesus' direction to Mary, as He hangs on the cross, to take John as her son, and to John that he care for Mary as his mother (19: 26-27).
 This loving, familial gesture is quite a contrast to Luke's Gospel, for example.
 There, Jesus' only words from the cross addressed to mothers are these in 23: 28-29: "Daughters of Jerusalem, do not weep for me, but weep for yourselves and your children.
 For behold, the days are coming when they will say, 'Blessed are the barren, and the wombs that never bore, and the breasts that never gave suck!'"

-But the Samaritan woman did come to believe, as did many of the Jews.
+But the Samaritan woman does come to believe, as do many of the Jews.
 Struggle on the way to belief is no sin, and should come as no surprise.
 Jesus Christ warned us about it when He said, as John writes in 16: 4, "I have said all this to you to keep you from falling away."